How to take part

 Please read the notes below.
 Please note that, now the listings are live, the event organiser specific menu items have been relocated to the page footer.

-Then click on the SIGN UP link in the footer of the page.
-Once signed up, make sure you SIGN IN and you will then be able to complete the EVENT SUBMISSION form to submit your event(s).
+So, if you have not signed up, then firstly click on the SIGN UP link in the footer of the page.
+Once signed up, make sure you SIGN IN and then click on EVENT SUBMISSION in the footer of the page to submit your event(s).

 This video explains how to do this.